 The following is a short guide on how you can connect your own node using LNbits.

-Lightning payments first need to be activated at the account level.
-Simply visit Account > Payments and click the ‘Activate’ link under the Lightning card.
+LNbits payments first need to be activated at the account level.
+Simply visit Connections and click the ‘Connect’ link under the LNbits card.

 Once activated, the card will now show ‘Settings’ which you can click to configure your connection.